 At the same time, the modern and sometimes designer varieties of Kosa sarees are highly valued for their style quotient and can be a great way to dress up for a wedding or party.

-The best way to accessorize Kosa silk sarees is with traditional indian jewelry such as gold necklaces, earrings, bangles and mang tikkas.
+The best way to accessorize Kosa silk sarees is with traditional indian jewelry such as gold necklaces, earrings, fancy bangles and mang tikkas.
 The tribal vibe of these garments will also match well with funky tribal necklaces, dokra earrings, beaded jewelry sets and oxidized silver bangles.

 The color of the saree should determine the color and materials in the jewelry.
 Thus sarees with thick gold borders should be paired with gold jewelry while plain and vibrantly shaded Kosa sarees can be paired with beaded necklaces in a matching hue.